wolakdav/StopSpotDataPipeline/docs/config_readme.md

 Any arbitrary variables can be set at the top level of the object.
 There is also a "columns" attribute that contains a column name, and a "max" and "min" that can be an integer, date, float, or "NA" if it is not bounded in that direction.

 Upon deployment, it is necessary to hardcode the password for the pipeline's email into this file.
-Additionally, `user_email` may be a list of emails, or a singular email.
+Additionally, `user_emails` may be a list of emails, or a singular email string.

 ```
 {
-  "user_email": "test@test.com",
+  "user_emails": ["test@test.com"],
   "pipeline_email": "pipeline.noreply@gmail.com",
   "pipeline_email_passwd": "INVALID",
   "something_else" : "some_value",